Akil Baddoo Player Props: Tigers vs. Guardians

 Akil Baddoo At The Plate

-- This year, Baddoo has totaled at least one hit in three of seven games (42.9%), and had multiple hits twice.
+- This season, Baddoo has recorded at least one hit in three of seven games (42.9%), and had multiple hits twice.

-- He has scored in three games this year (42.9%), but has had no multi-run games.
+- He has scored a run in three of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.